GreaterGoodest/Random/random/objects/README.md

 I've pointed it at a one gadget.
 This is due to system() not being a viable candidate, as the first argument to the function will be the "self" pointer. system(self) isn't very useful...

 I also had to do this in docker, as CET was pretty much impossible to get around as far as I could tell.
 This allowed me to build targetting an older libc (2.27).
 This libc also has easier one-gadgets.

+# Instructions

+Run ./run.sh and navigate to the /root directory.
+Run ./exploit.py
+Enjoy shell